For example, a mobile X-ray machine uses ten 12V-17AH sealed

 replaced on a time-in-use basis even if they haven't yet failed.

-sent, via a HAM who was going that way, ten 12V, 28AH batteries to
+all over the nation (I once sent, via a HAM who was going that way, ten

-southern Florida for use in their hurricane season!), while those which
+Florida for use during their hurricane season!)

 Over the years, I've received all sorts of batteries, from monster 110-pound